splynx/docs/files/en/configuration/main_configuration/sms_config/sms_config.md

 Splynx supports sending of SMS's using the different SMS gateways.
 To configure SMS sending you need to find a suitable SMS gateway and set up Splynx to work with it.

-To configure SMS sending in Splynx navigate to `Config → Main → SMS`.
+To configure SMS sending in Splynx, navigate to `Config → Main → SMS`.

 ![Config menu](icon.png)